READIGenz/pms/README.md

 - `pms-backend/`: NestJS app, Prisma schema, seed, and REST endpoints.
 - `pms-frontend/`: Vite React app with routes & pages for the demo flow.
-- Everything is commented.
-Search for `// NOTE:` and `// REMARK:` markers for rationale.

 Have fun building!